 For program cost, see the estimate worksheet.

-This program has specific requirements that must be completed before acceptance into the program; please see the program information link below.
+The SKYCTC Radiography Program has specific requirements that must be completed prior to acceptance into the program; please see the program information link below.
 If you are interested in the program you must view the RAD (Radiography Advisement Documentation) Orientation which overviews the program.
-After viewing the Orientation, you will need to fill out the Verification Form and return it to the address listed.
+After viewing the Orientation, you will need to fill out the Viewing Verification Form and return it to the address listed.
 Once those pre-requisites are fullfilled, you may send in your Application for Admission.

 The program consists of five consecutive semesters, with completion occuring in May, two years following entrance into the program.